lblod/frontend-say-editor-documentation/public/assets/pages/getting-started.md

 The date-plugin allows you to insert a date with correct annotations.
 When you type a date in the format 'DD/MM/YYYY', e.g. 06/03/2020, a hint card will pop up, proposing to annotate the date with the appropriate RDFa tags.

-In our demo application, the plugin `ember-rdfa-editor-date-plugin` is already installed.
-We just need to enable the plugin in the editor configuration in `frontend-rdfa-editor-demo/app/config/editor-profiles.js` by uncommenting the line containing `rdfa-editor-date-plugin`.
+In our demo application, the plugin `ember-rdfa-editor-date-plugin` is already installed (see `package.json`).
+We just need to enable the plugin in the editor configuration in `app/config/editor-profiles.js` by uncommenting the line containing `rdfa-editor-date-plugin`.
+This will allow the plugin to receive events from the editor.

-    // File: frontend-rdfa-editor-demo/app/config/editor-profiles.js
+    // File: app/config/editor-profiles.js

     export default {
       default: [
-        "rdfa-editor-date-plugin"
+        "rdfa-editor-date-plugin",
+        // "rdfa-editor-date-overwrite-plugin",
+        // "rdfa-editor-dbpedia-info-plugin",
+        // "rdfa-editor-wikipedia-slug-plugin"
       ]
     };